karmab/performance-operators-lab/docs/index.rst

 The difference between those two CRS lies in :

--  the ptp4lOpts and phc2sysOpts attributes of the profile
+-  the ptp4lOpts and phc2sysOpts attributes of the profile.
--  the matching done between a profile and nodeLabel
+-  the matching done between a profile and nodeLabel.

 We can then monitor the linuxptp-daemon pods of each node to check how the profile gets applied (and sync occurs, if a grandmaster is found).

-Sctp module
+SCTP module
 ===========

-The sctp module consists of a single machineconfig, which makes sure that the sctp module is not blacklisted and loaded at boot time.
+The SCTP module consists of a single machineconfig, which makes sure that the sctp module is not blacklisted and loaded at boot time.
 We can inject the following manifest with ``oc apply -f``